gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

 Of course it wouldn't be Advent of Code if the second part didn't crush all your hard work of the first part.

-This time the task is to look for X-MAS, which is the word MAS in an X like shape (2 MAS with A in the center).
+This time the task is to look for X-MAS, which is the word MAS in an X like shape (2 MAS with A in the centre).

 Immediately we can scrap the horizontal and vertical checks, meaning we have 4 directions to check.